JaonIsaacs/portalv3.1/README.md

 # Customer Portal (React + Express + MongoDB)

-This project is a minimal, secure customer portal example using React (Vite) for the frontend and Express + MongoDB for the backend.
+This project is a secure customer portal example using React (Vite) for the frontend and Express + MongoDB for the backend.
 It demonstrates:

 - Password hashing and salting with bcrypt
 - Input whitelisting with regex (server and client)